Nocturnist

-A nocturnist is a hospital-based physician who only works overnight.
-Most nocturnists are trained in internal medicine or family medicine and have experience in hospital medicine.
+A nocturnist is a hospitalist who only works overnight.
+Most nocturnists are trained in internal medicine or family medicine.
 However, there are nocturnists trained in other specialties, such as pediatrics.
 The main role of a nocturnist is to admit patients into the hospital from an emergency department, and to care for previously admitted inpatients through the night.
 Nocturnists differ from on-call doctors in that they work exclusively at night, rather than being on-call and also working daytime shifts.
+As of 2020, about half of teaching hospitals in the United States staff nocturnists, and a 2018 study reporting 76.1% of adults-only hospitals, 27.6% of children-only hospitals, and 68.2% of combined hospitals had nocturnists.